Human Computer Interaction (The CREATE Lab) group members

 Dr Harry Farmer

 Harry’s research interests focus on the role of the self and the body in social cognition.
 He is particularly interested in how our perceptions of our own body and the bodies of others serve to structure social cognition and social interaction.
 Harry employs a variety of methods including psychophysics, behavioural economics and neuroimaging.
 Harry currently works on the Virtual Realities project examining the cognitive and affective effects of non-fiction virtual reality.
+Harry is now a Lecturer in Psychology at the University of Greenwich.
+Research Output.

 Dr Chris Bevan